 It’s Thursday evening.
 I am leaving the office at 6:30 pm to pack for a three-day hike with my husband, Oto and my colleague, Ruska.
 It’s been one year since my spinal surgery.
 I am nervous about how my waist will react to hiking the Black Rock Lake trail in Lagodekhi at 3,000 meters above the sea level.

-The Lagodekhi Protected Areas located in the Kakheti region is 185 km away from Tbilisi and borders with Azerbaijan and Dagestan.
+The Lagodekhi National Park located in the Kakheti region is 185 km away from Tbilisi and borders with Azerbaijan and Dagestan.
 It conserves a variety of rare flora and fauna making the track here an unforgettable adventure.

 We drive during the night to Lagodekhi to start our hike early in the morning on Friday.
 Black Rock Lake Trail is one of the hardest, interesting and beautiful trails in all of Georgia.
 It boasts with magnificent views over the Caucasus and Alazani valley.
 The track is doable in three days, but for more enjoyment, I would recommend four or even five days.

-Things you should know before hiking the Black Rock Lake trail in Lagodekhi:
+Things you should know before hiking the Black Rock Lake Lagodekhi:

 - Call the administration and ask how safe is it to hike at your desired date.
 The weather conditions might be dangerous, and they won’t let you go.

 - The trail to the first camping site and a visitor’s center are around 13 km away.
 From here the lake is another 13 km away, while the second shelter is 3 km from here.
 This year the administration created a circuit trail from the second shelter back to the administration.
 They say it’s 15 km down the steep hill.
 However, according to Ruska’s Health application, it was around 20 km long.

 - There is no water along the first and circuit track so bring plenty of it.